dpeelen9/CMPINF0010-Final-Project/Logan-Notebook.md

 The visualization I have today is completely incomprehensible, but I will make it aesthetic another day.
 Today, I am happy to have a valid data set.

+4/02/24
+I made the visualization both functional and comprehendible.
+I chose an arbitrary point to cut off showing the graph that may have to change.
+This allows for all of the names of the neighborhoods shown to be read.

+Unless the cutoff has to be changed for some reason or an error is found, this data set is complete.